Search Results for

 Function syntax

-This syntax is suitable for more complex rules, which are better organized using multiple script lines.
-You have to begin with the #predicate keyword and return the value explicitly.
+Use this syntax for more complex rules that require multiple statements.
+Begin with the #predicate keyword and return the value explicitly.

 #predicate